MHaringa/insurancerating/docs/articles/refinement-workflow.md

 ## Example setup

-The workflow below starts from a standard premium modelling setup:
+The example below starts from one common premium modelling setup:

 - analyse a continuous variable with a GAM
 - convert it to tariff classes